 - Make sure you have not only antivirus protection, but also a good anti-spyware program.

 Since we are dealing with an old scam, this one involves a lot of experience from the scammers and a little knowledge of human psychology.
-And when does someone need more attention if not during the winter holidays, when no one wants to be alone.
+All of us want company and affection, especially in wintertime, and all of us spend even more time connected to the Internet.

-To avoid such a disappointment and protect yourself:
+To avoid a romantic disappointment and protect yourself:

 - Do not trust anyone you meet online or someone who asks for money or your credit card information.

 - Beware of sharing your most intimate information on social media or dating sites.
-Even if you receive similar information from the other person, you cannot verify the truth in the words.
+Even if you receive similar information from the other person, you cannot verify the truth of this info.

-It starts with an e-mail being sent to the victim and letting the person know a ridiculously huge amount of money has been won.
-All the victim needs to do is “just” pay for the small processing fees.
+A lottery scam starts with a message being sent to the victim, who is announced that a ridiculously large amount of money or benefits has been won.
+All the victim needs to do is “just” pay for the small processing fees or complete some forms.